-Facilitation payments are unofficial payments to a government official to expedite or secure the performance of a routine action, which has already been paid for or for which one is already legally entitled.
-Examples include obtaining licenses or other documents to do business in a foreign country, to process visas, or to obtain customs clearances.
+Facilitation payments are unofficial payments to a government official to expedite or secure the performance of a routine action, which has already been paid for or to which one is already legally entitled.
+Examples include obtaining licenses or other documents to do business in a foreign country, process visas or obtain customs clearance.